CholiRat/Caso-2-PromptSales/README.md

           averageUtilization: 85		# The autoscale will take place when more than 85% of a pod's memory is being used

 ```
 It declares a minimum of 3 replicas and maximum of 30.

 The scale takes place when more than 80% of CPU is being consumed in one pod or 85% of memory is being used instead.
 These are high values that assure better balancing through the pods.

 All scaling rules and pod configurations are defined and managed through declarative YAML files.

 [Check kubernetes configuration folder]( https://github.com/CholiRat/Caso-2-PromptSales/tree/main/kubernetConfig)

-For the databases, scalability is managed directly by Azure SQL Database.
+For the SQL databases, scalability is managed directly by Azure SQL Database.
 This plataform offering provides robust horizontal scaling through two primary mechanisms:

--	Elastic Pools: To efficiently manage performance and cost for multiple databases with variable usage patterns.
+-	**Elastic Pools**: To efficiently manage performance and cost for multiple databases with variable usage patterns.
--	Sharding with Elastic Database Tools: To distribute data across multiple databases to handle high-volume transactions.
+-	**Sharding with Elastic Database Tools**: To distribute data across multiple databases to handle high-volume transactions.

 For more information check the oficial documentation: [Elastic scale - Azure SQL Database | Microsoft Learn](https://learn.microsoft.com/es-es/azure/azure-sql/database/elastic-scale-introduction?view=azuresql)

 To meet the requirement of handling 100,000 transactions, the data will be partitioned across 3 sharded set of databases.
 This is according to the data retrieved from the perfomance benchmarks
--	Number of Shards: The system will be configured with 3 shards.
+-	**Number of Shards**: The system will be configured with 3 shards.
--	Data Distribution: Information will be partitioned into 3 distinct parts using a hash function over the campaignIDs.
+-	**Data Distribution**: Information will be partitioned into 3 distinct parts using a hash function over the campaignIDs.
 In this way, distribution is balanced according to the amount of campaigns in the system.

 ### 3.3 Reliability